Theking5301/TFQuake/README.md

 # TFQuake
-Most of the changes are in source/mpgame/TFQuake
+Most of the changes are in source/mpgame/TFQuake and the pk4